Overcoming Common Stigmas of Mental Illness

 Debunking the Myths

 Ultimately, the most effective solution is to get help.
-Whether it's seeking treatment from a counselor such as a talk therapy or medications or enlisting in alcohol rehab and getting assistance with addiction and your underlying mental health problem.
+Whether it's seeking treatment from a counselor such as a talk therapy or medications or enlisting in alcohol treatment in California to get assistance with addiction and your underlying mental health problem.
 To get those negative voices out of your head, however, you should educate yourself on mental health and the benefits of treatment.
 Below, are some of the most common mental illness stigmas and facts to help you debunk the myths:

 Having a Mental Illness Means You're Weak